 Rapidly growing demand for seafood products for domestic and export markets is driving intensification of aquaculture sectors still dominated by small-holders in much of Asia and Africa.
 Ensuring effective health management has become the single most important challenge for sustainable intensification of the smallholder sector just as restrictions on antibiotic use are being imposed.
 Farmers are increasingly dependent on a proliferating range of prophylactic products (including pre and probiotics), often of uncertain provenance & efficacy.
 Furthermore, the emergent markets for these products lack appropriate regulatory frameworks and the economic burden of unjustified claims is likely to fall most heavily on small-holders.
 An independent cost-benefit assessment of the efficacy, costs and benefits of such products is urgently required.
 Working across a range of major commodity farmed species and system types, the project will also assess the potential for novel low-cost alternatives to contribute to improved animal health and profitability of intensified smallholder operations.

-This is a BBSRC Newton Funded project led by the University of Stirling with the following partners: the Institute of Food Research, the John Innes Centre, the Royal Veterinary College, the University of St Andrews and the University of Liverpool (UK); Central Institute of Fisheries Technology (CIFT), Cochin University of Science & Technology (CUSAT) and Kerala University of Fisheries and Ocean Studies (KUFOS) (India); Bangladesh Agricultural University and WorldFish Bangladesh (Bangladesh) and Machakos University and the Kenya Marine and Fisheries Research Institute (Kenya).
+This is a BBSRC Newton Funded project led by the University of Stirling with the following partners: the Quadram Institute, the John Innes Centre, the Royal Veterinary College, the University of St Andrews and the University of Liverpool (UK); Central Institute of Fisheries Technology (CIFT), Cochin University of Science & Technology (CUSAT) and Kerala University of Fisheries and Ocean Studies (KUFOS) (India); Bangladesh Agricultural University and WorldFish Bangladesh (Bangladesh) and Machakos University and the Kenya Marine and Fisheries Research Institute (Kenya).
+It started in April 2016 and will end in March 2019.

 TAPAS (Tools for Assessment and Planning of Aquaculture Sustainability) is an EU Horizon 2020 large collaborative research project.
 It is coordinated by Prof Trevor Telfer and the project team of Dr Lynne Falconer, Mr Ainars Blaudums, and two PhD students (Mr Akpo Ekpeki and Mr Tasos Baltadakis).
 The four year project, which started in March 2016, has 15 academic and SME partners from 9 European countries.
 It aims to consolidate the environmental sustainability of European aquaculture by developing modelling tools, approaches and frameworks to aid more efficient aquaculture licensing through effective use of physical-ecological-production-social carrying capacity.